0xtechevo/0xtechevo.github.io/about.md

 permalink: /about/
 ---

-Welcome to 'Technical Evolution' – a voyage, evolving technical knowledge and trade craft.
+Welcome to 'Technical Evolution' – evolving technical knowledge and trade craft.

 I'm Simon currently working as a Senior Threat Hunter.
 My day to day generally involves security research, detection engineering and conducting intrusion analysis.